A batterers’ intervention program, or BIP, is a rehabilitation program you may be eligible for if convicted of certain domestic violence offenses.

 - encourage staff to use local domestic violence centers, and

-- update the probation department of the defendant’s enrollment, progress, payment history, program compliance, and final evaluation.1
+- update the probation department of your enrollment, progress, payment history, program compliance, and final evaluation.1

-Participants in California are limited to only 3 absences.
-Each absence has to be authorized.
-Participants have to show good cause for each absence from a counseling session.
+In California, you are limited to only three absences, and each absence has to be authorized.
+You have to show good cause for each absence from a counseling session.

-At the end of the program, participants receive a certificate of completion.
+At the end of the program, you receive a certificate of completion.

 What happens if I fail the program?